List of pies, tarts and flans

-This is a list of pies, tarts and flans.
-A pie is a baked or fried dish which is usually made of a pastry dough casing that covers or completely contains a filling of various sweet or savory ingredients.
+This is a list of pies, tarts, and flans.
+A pie is a baked dish which is usually made of a pastry dough.
+Pies can be made from two pieces of pastry dough, known as a base and a top; or just a top, or just a base, and can contain fillings of various sweet or savory ingredients.

 A tart is a baked dish consisting of a filling over a pastry base with an open top not covered with pastry.
 The pastry is usually shortcrust pastry; the filling may be sweet or savory, though modern tarts are usually fruit-based, sometimes with custard.
-The croustade, crostata, galette, tarte tatin and turnovers are various types of pies and tarts.

 Flan, in Britain, is an open pastry or sponge case containing a sweet or savory filling.
 A typical flan of this sort is round, with shortcrust pastry.

+The croustade, crostata, galette, and tarte tatin are various types of pies and tarts.